quantitativenurse/sud-regex/README.md

 pip install -e .[dev]   # installs sudregex + black, isort, flake8, pytest, etc.
 ---
 ```
+## Identifier columns

+Your data doesn’t have to be strict OMOP.
+You can map your identifiers:

+--person-column

+--note-id-column

 ## Usage
 - For interactive usage on notebooks refer to our tutorial <https://github.com/quantitativenurse/sud-regex/blob/main/notebook_tutorial.ipynb>